roniel-rhack/roniel-rhack/README.md

   </a>&nbsp;&nbsp;

 </p>

-I've been developing software since 2010.
+Strong engineering professional graduated from University of Informatics Sciences.

+I started programming when I was ten and continue to enjoy it today.
+I find the constant puzzle solving keeps me fully engaged with the task at hand.
+Taking something from concept to reality is sincredibly satisfying, and that happens very quickly in software.

 I am Full Stack Developer with strong passion/fortitude about learning new & hottest things and challenging!
 I enjoy the logic of solving coding challenges by splitting a big problem into smaller tasks!

 - Proficient: Python, Java, React.js, JavaScript(ES6), Node.js, Express, HTML5, CSS3, Bootstrap4, Fetch, RESTful APIs
 - Experienced: Redux, Django, PHP, Koa, MySQL, PostgreSQL, MongoDB, mongoose, Sequelize, passport.js, bcrypt, crypto, Joi, Styled Component, Sass, Jest/Mocha/Chai, React-testing, library/Enzyme, Python, Django, jQuery